 Naneghat is closely located in the cities like Pune, Thane, and Mumbai and all of them are well-connected to the major cities of India via widespread networks of flights, trains, and roads.
-Here's how to reach Naneghat.
+Here's how to reach reverse waterfall of Naneghat.

 The nearest railhead from Naneghat is in Kalyan which is situated between Kasara rail line and Mumbai, and hence, it is well connected with Gujarat, north and south India.
 With the frequent availability of trains, one can reach Kalyan without any hassle.

 There is no dedicated airbase in Naneghat but the nearest airport is in Pune.
-There are many airlines that fly frequent flights to Pune from other cities of India and outside the country.
+There are many airlines that fly frequent Gaya to Pune flights ticket Price from other cities of India and outside the country.
 One can cover the remaining distance by the means of public transport or private vehicles.